xinthose/Netplan-GUI/INSTALL.md

 - `cd /var/www/html/netplan-gui`  // change directories
 - `sudo npm i`  // install packages required for application to run
 - `pm2 start pm2.json`
+  - both should show a status of `online`, consult Troubleshooting steps below if it is `errored`
+- `sudo chmod -R 777 /etc/netplan`  // allow 01-network-manager-all.yaml file to be changed by non-root app

 ## Updating to new version

+- TODO

+## Troubleshooting

 - TODO